-Normally we go to Manhattan, or as native New Yorkers call it, “The City”, for the typical Christmas events, and since we live just outside Philadelphia now, we have our own annual Philly Christmas downtown day where we go to Dickins Village at the Wannamaker Building, carousel rides at city hall, Macy’s light show, and dinner/drinks at our favorite bar, McGillin’s Olde Ale House….If you find yourself in Philly sometime, make it point to grab a pint at 1010 Drury St, take a picture and tag us…or invite us for a drink!
+We usually go to Manhattan, or as native New Yorkers call it, “The City”, for the typical Christmas events, and since we live just outside Philadelphia now, we have our own annual Philly Christmas downtown day where we go to Dickins Village at the Wannamaker Building, carousel rides at city hall, Macy’s light show, and dinner/drinks at our favorite bar, McGillin’s Olde Ale House….If you find yourself in Philly sometime, make it a point to grab a pint at 1010 Drury St, take a picture, and tag us, or invite us for a drink!

 I’m not saying we won’t do some of our usual traditions this year, but on Christmas Day, when the kids are exhausted from presents and playing with new toys, we will take a nice ride up the NJ Turnpike to Newark airport and its wheels up to Paris on our maiden voyage flying French Bee.
-Don’t worry, we will keep our readers updated with the experience.
 We will fly overnight and arrive in Paris on December 26.
-Here is an insight into our itinerary and how much each thing is costing so far…
+Don’t worry; we will keep our readers updated with the experience.
+Here is an insight into our itinerary and how much each is costing.

 The flight and hotel:

-Flights and hotel were booked on American Express Travel via our Amex platinum card.
-It’s not always the best way to book, but we had the whole trip priced and it ended up being just as good to book it as a package at Amex.
-The trip came out to $870 per person, which is mostly the cost of the flights, details are below…
+Once we booked the flights and hotel on American Express Travel via our Amex platinum card.
+It’s not always the best way to book, but we had the whole trip priced, and it ended up being just as good to book it as a package at Amex.
+The trip totaled $870 per person, which is mostly the cost of the flights; details are below…

 French Bee Airlines